SEND sensory and physical needs

 • reduced vocabulary

 Our teachers of the Deaf support children and young people with the most significant hearing needs.
-We use criteria based on that produced by the National Sensory Impairment Partnership (NatSIP), and so work with children and young people who have been diagnosed with a hearing loss and have been prescribed hearing aids, including cochlear implants.
+We use criteria based on that produced by the National Sensory Impairment Partnership (NatSIP), and so work with children and young people who have been diagnosed with hearing loss and have been prescribed hearing aids, including cochlear implants.

 The support we provide varies from child to child and can include: